Twisting instabilities in elastic ribbons with inhomogeneous pre-stress: a macroscopic analog of thermodynamic phase transition: Results of inhomogeneously pre-stressed ribbons under end loads

-\paragraph{Other values of the pre-strain $p$} In Figs.~\ref{fig:endshortvaryprestrain}a--b, we show the RMS twist rate during end-shortening for a range of pre-strains $p \in [0.04,0.6]$ and area fractions $\chi \in \lbrace 1/3,2/3\rbrace$.
-These plots are presented in dimensionless form, using the non-dimensionalization \eqref{eqn:nondim} introduced in \S\ref{sec:ribbonmodel}.
-For $\chi = 1/3$ (Fig.~\ref{fig:endshortvaryprestrain}a), we obtain excellent agreement between the results from FEM simulations (solid curves) and the ribbon model (dashed curves), despite the model being formally valid only for small strains, $p \ll 1$.
-A typical shape of the ribbon in the case $\chi = 1/3$ (corresponding to the point labeled (e)) is shown in Fig.~\ref{fig:endshortvaryprestrain}e.
-For clarity, however, we have truncated each numerical curve in Fig.~\ref{fig:endshortvaryprestrain} once the axial force becomes negative, indicating that the ribbon is under net compression: soon after this point, the ribbon centerline bends to form an arch shape, similar to classical Euler buckling of a compressed column.
-The numerical curve then abruptly deviates from the theoretical prediction in Eq.~\eqref{eqn:defnKast} since the model assumes zero centerline bending.
+\item In terms of the RMS twist rate (Fig.~\ref{fig:endshortvaryprestrain}a), we generally obtain excellent agreement between the results from FEM simulations (solid curves) and the ribbon model (dashed curves), despite the model being formally valid only for small strains, $p \ll 1$.
+For clarity, however, here (and in Fig.~\ref{fig:endshortvaryprestrain}c) we have reduced the line thickness of each numerical curve once the axial force becomes negative, indicating that the ribbon is under net compression: soon after this point, the ribbon centerline bends to form an arch shape, similar to classical Euler buckling of a compressed column.
+The numerical curve then abruptly deviates from the theoretical prediction since the model assumes zero centerline bending.